-USA Football's National Practice Guidelines are the first comprehensive guide for youth football endorsed by leading medical organizations.
-They work hand-in-hand with our coach resources and the Football Development Model (FDM) while making it easy for any youth football coach to implement health and safety recommendations.
+USA Football's National Practice Guidelines are the first comprehensive guide for under-18 football endorsed by leading medical organizations.
+They work hand-in-hand with our coach resources and the Football Development Model (FDM) while making it easy for any football coach to implement health and safety recommendations.

 About 90 percent of heat stroke cases occur during the first few days of practice, when athletes are unprepared to cope with environmental conditions and physiological demands.